dz-adman/cloaker-app/README.md

 # CLOAKER-APP

 ## About
-This is a link cloaking tool created on Spring-Boot that provides various features for the user to control / personalize / filter audience visiting any of his/her link.
+This is a link cloaking tool created on Spring-Boot that provides various features for the user to control / personalize / filter visitors visiting any of his/her link.

 (This project is made on Spring-Boot 2 using java 14)